mlhartme/stool/documentation.md

 ### Rationale

-Technically, stool is a front-end to Helm, stages are helm releases, and classes define values passed to helm charts.
+Technically, stool is a front-end to Helm, stages are helm releases, and applications define values passed to helm charts.
-So in some sense, stool could be called 'helmclass', and it's purpose is somehow comparable to `helmfile`: simplify helm usage, avoid tedious shell scripts.
+So in some sense, stool could be called 'helmapplication', and it's purpose is somehow comparable to `helmfile`: simplify helm usage, avoid tedious shell scripts.